Skip to main content

 By eliminating the need for a separate extension app, we have streamlined the process, making it more straightforward for participants.
 Now, they need to download and install the Avicenna app from the Google Play Store, provide the necessary permissions, and they're all set.

-Alternatively, participants can be instructed to follow the steps below to grant permission via phone settings, before they receive the notification from the Avicenna app:
+Alternatively, participants can be instructed to follow the steps below to grant permission via device settings, before they receive the notification from the Avicenna app:

 1. Open Android's Settings.